Sarah White '11

 Kat Steinley '10

-For her work at Moravian College, Kat received the Alumni Prize for Outstanding Achievement in Humanities.
+For her work at Moravian University, Kat received the Alumni Prize for Outstanding Achievement in Humanities.
 This award is given to a graduating senior in the humanities on the basis of quality-point average, independent study, and involvement in college and/or community affairs.

-She also was awarded by the Moravian College Alumni Association, and given the Irving S. Amrhein Prize in German.
+She also was awarded by the Moravian University Alumni Association, and given the Irving S. Amrhein Prize in German.
 This award is given to a graduating senior for distinguished work in German.
 Kat successfully completed an undergraduate honors thesis in German and Religion entitled "A Tale of Two Walls: an Investigation of the Nation and the Other" on the interrelatedness of the Berlin Wall and the Israeli / Palestinian Separation Barrier.
 She is a member of Theta Kappa Alpha, National Religion Honor’s Society.

 Most recently Kat completed her M.Div. from Lutheran Theological Seminary at Philadelphia, Class of 2015.
-Her studies at Moravian College positioned her to receive a Presidential Fellowship covering many of the expenses of this program.
+Her studies at Moravian University positioned her to receive a Presidential Fellowship covering many of the expenses of this program.
 An ordained pastor of the Evangelical Lutheran Church, she is serving as sole pastor at St. John's Lutheran Church in Richlandtown, PA.

-“It was at Moravian College that I was inspired by my learnings in Jewish & Christian Feminism to major in Religious Studies and minor in Women’s Studies," she says.
+“It was at Moravian University that I was inspired by my learnings in Jewish & Christian Feminism to major in Religious Studies and minor in Women’s Studies," she says.
 "I was also inspired by the teaching style and mentorship of Dr. Kelly Denton-Borhaug to pursue ordained ministry in the path towards getting my doctorate and teaching at the collegiate level.
-At Moravian College, I learned about and adopted feminist thinking into my theology and spirituality.
+At Moravian University, I learned about and adopted feminist thinking into my theology and spirituality.
 The feminist perspective has shaped not only how I approach my calling but how I live my life in the world.”